Welcome to ArtsEdSearch!

 A. ArtsEdSearch includes evidence-based studies that use appropriate research methods to examine specific outcomes of arts education for students or educators in both in-school and out-of-school contexts.
-While these outcomes may be related to arts-based teaching practices, it is not the goal of ArtsEdSearch to directly address pedagogy.
-There are many excellent sources of information research on teaching and learning in and using the particular arts disciplines, such as the professional organizations for dance, music, theatre and visual arts education.
+While these outcomes may be related to arts-based teaching practices, ArtsEdSearch does not directly address pedagogy.
+Many excellent sources of information on teaching and learning in a particular arts discipline exist, such as the professional organizations for dance, music, theatre and visual arts education.

 Q. How do you select research to be included in ArtsEdSearch?
 Can I submit a study?

-A. AEP works with teams of researchers to identify high-quality arts learning research related to student and educator outcomes in in-school and out-of-school contexts.
-The research is reviewed according to the Criteria for Inclusion, which is based on guidelines and principles developed by the American Educational Research Association and the American Evaluation Association.
+A. AEP works to identify high-quality arts learning research related to student and educator outcomes during in-school and out-of-school contexts.
+The proposed research is reviewed according to the Criteria for Inclusion, which is based on guidelines and principles developed by the American Educational Research Association and the American Evaluation Association.
 Interested in submitting to ArtsEdSearch?
 Click here to learn how to submit a study.

 Q. Why can’t I find a specific study?

-A. ArtsEdSearch is not inclusive of all research related to arts learning.
+A. ArtsEdSearch does not include all research related to arts learning.
 ArtsEdSearch contains only studies that directly investigate learner outcomes and that meet the Criteria for Inclusion.

 Q. What is a learning outcome?